-Allyce Bailey manages a diverse caseload of litigated matters arising out of alleged tortious conduct in areas including but not limited to premises liability, construction defect, automobile/trucking accidents, and dignitary and business torts.
+Allyce Bailey manages a diverse caseload of litigated matters arising out of alleged tortious conduct in areas including but not limited to premises liability, construction defect, automobile/trucking accidents, and business torts.

 Allyce brings a diverse range of experience to her practice at Turner Padget.
 She is the former executive director of the South Carolina Women Lawyers Association, where she was responsible for coordinating conventions and other events, developing innovative strategies to resolve issues facing the organization, addressing budgetary concerns, and recruiting new members.